jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-7. Verify that users who are not signed in cannot access the add flight page by manually typing in it's URL and are returned to the sign in page.
+7. Verify that when a user correctly enters a valid input in all fields and clicks the add flight button, the form submits, and the flight is added to the flights database and the user is redirected to the flights page.
+A toast also appears informing the user that the flight has been successfully added.

     - Outcome: Pass

+8. Verify that users who are not signed in cannot access the add flight page by manually typing in it's URL and are returned to the sign in page.

+    - Outcome: Pass

-8. Verify that standard users cannot access the add flight page by manually typing in it's URL and are returned to the 403 page.
+9. Verify that standard users cannot access the add flight page by manually typing in it's URL and are returned to the 403 page.

     - Outcome: Pass